jquery/contribute.jquery.org/pages/style-guide/js.md

 	doOtherStuff( foo, bar );
 ```

-Conditionals that need to be broken onto multiple lines must be indented one extra level to distinguish the successive lines of conditionals from the body.
+When a conditional is too long to fit on one line, successive lines must be indented one extra level to distinguish them from the body.

 ```js
 	if ( fistCondition() && secondCondition() &&